Accenture Interview Process: AI-Powered Interview Prep for Video Interviews

 • Problem-solving abilities

-While the core cognitive assessments remain similar across roles, some variations exist based on the specific job requirements.
+While the core assessment remains similar across roles, some variations exist based on the specific job requirements.
 Technical roles may include additional assessments to test specialised skills.